This Is the Modern World

-This Is the Modern World is the second studio album by British band The Jam, released in November 1977.
+This Is the Modern World is the second studio album by the English band the Jam, released on 18 November 1977 by Polydor Records.
 The album was released less than six months after their debut album In the City, and reached No. 22 on the UK Albums Chart.

 Although generally met with negative reviews by music critics upon release, This Is the Modern World has been described as being an album "with far more light and shade" than In the City.

-The only single from This Is the Modern World was the censored version of "The Modern World", which peaked at No. 36 on the UK Singles Chart.
+The only single from This Is the Modern World was the censored version of "The Modern World", which peaked at No. 36 on the UK singles chart.

 Cover photography

 The photography for the album was taken by Gered Mankowitz and David Redfern.
 The front cover depicts the band standing beneath London's Westway.

+Critical reception

+The New York Times praised "the kind of ability to vary rock's basic signatures without departing from its stylistic essentials."